hckiang/slopen/README.md

 and it will choose the right program to open it according to your `~/.slopenrc`.
-When no rules in `~/.slopenrc` matches the file, it will ask the user either in terminal or using `dmenu`, depending on whether `slopen` is run from a terminal or not.
+When no rules in `~/.slopenrc` matches the file, it will ask the user either in terminal or with `dmenu`, depending on whether `slopen` is run from a terminal or not.

 ## Requirements